vib-tcp/nextflow-workshop/README.md

 **Exercise 1.5**

-The script in `exercises/01_building_blocks/channel_types.nf` uses two queue channels as the input to a process, but only a single value from the `y` channel is utilized, this is because the single value in the `x` channel is consumed leaving an empty channel.
-Change channel `x` to be a value channel, so that channel `y` is completely consumed.
+The script in `exercises/01_building_blocks/channel_types.nf` uses two dataflow channels as the input to a process, but only a single value from the `y` channel is utilized, this is because the single value in the `x` channel is consumed leaving an empty channel.
+Change channel `x` to be a dataflow value, so that channel `y` is completely consumed.

 ****************